PM-Notes/How-To-Github/README.md

-clone| Download a copy of a repository from GitHub to your local computer. commit| Save changes to files into a staging before pushing back to GitHub. push | Synchronise the changes from the staging area to GitHub. branch | Used to isolate development work without affecting other branches in the repository. merge | Merge a branch into the master file(s)
+clone| Download a copy of a repository from GitHub to your local computer. commit| Save changes to files into a staging before pushing back to GitHub. push | Synchronise the changes from the staging area to GitHub. pull | Pull requests let you tell others about changes you've pushed to a branch. branch | Used to isolate development work without affecting other branches in the repository. merge | Merge a branch into the master file(s)